veniamin-ilmer/better-standards/README.md

 **Why we haven't switched yet**: Tradition.
 Not enough awareness of issues with current light designs.

+## Merging Lanes

+**Tradition**: One lane merges into another lane.

+**Better Standard**: Both lanes should merge into a center lane.

+[Research has shown](http://www.dot.state.mn.us/trafficeng/workzone/doc/When-latemerge-zipper.pdf), it is safer for people to merge at one point at the end, rather than merge early on.

+When people see a merge coming up, they usually they and move to the other lane early on, instead of at the end.

+As a result, the line ends up longer.

+To combat this situation, both lanes should merge into one center lane temporarily.

+**Why we haven't switch yet**: Not enough awareness.

 ## Garbage Disposal Control

 **Tradition**: Garbage Disposal can be turned on and off using a toggle switch.
 To turn off the garbage disposal, you have to flick the switch off.
 Without flipping the switch, the garbage disposal will stay on.